How to Turn the Attic into a Perfect Play Area for the Kids

 The first and most important thing to consider is the way your kids will get in and out of the attic.
 The fact that most attics employ ladders isn’t the most reassuring thing.
 These are not practical or safe for young children.
 Luckily, if you have enough room, you can ditch the ladders and opt for stylish and practical spiral staircase with a sturdy handrail.
 If you don’t have space, create a new access point from the bedroom where you’ll be able to create a reliable staircase.
 You could also add some extra fun to the attic playroom and build a secret and exciting entrance or exit (a slide will always be a winner).

 Depending on the condition of your space, you might need to add some safety and strength to your floors.
 But, before you start laying down floors, ensure your construction is strong enough to take the extra weight (the weight of the materials, furniture and people).
 It’s safest to have a professional come and give your space a thorough evaluation and to ensure everything is up to code.
-Once you put down your floors, you can consider adding a carpet to offer additional safety, warmth and insulation.
+Now you can start thinking about the materials you’ll want to use for your flooring.
+For your kid-friendly space, opt for something with fun prints and made of durable materials.
+Local carpet tile shops are likely to have a wide range of carpets that are easily fitted and replaced as and when needed.

 If you have never invested in attic insulation before, now you’ll have to handle that part.
 This will not only keep the space at a comfortable temperature but also reduce some noise your kids will cause (if you decide to add insulation to your floors).